Hello, I'm

 PhD Candidate @ UChicago

-I graduated cum laude from Duke University in 2020 with my BS in physics and BA in political science.
-There, I researched mechanosensing of E. Coli bacteria, vintage saxophone mouthpiece acoustics, and the physics of realistic CT simulation.
+I graduated cum laude from Duke University in 2020 with a BS in physics and BA in political science.
+There, I researched realistic CT simulation, mechanosensing of E. coli bacteria, and vintage saxophone mouthpiece acoustics.

-All of my research code (and more!) is publicly available on Github for anyone to use and build upon.
-I've linked some key repositories in the "Research" section below.
+My research code and related projects are publicly available on GitHub, with selected repositories linked below.
 My PhD studies are funded by the NSF Graduate Research Fellowship Program with additional support from the AAPM/RSNA Graduate Fellowship.
-I anticipate graduating in spring of 2026.
+I am defending my dissertation in June 2026.

 We assessed a novel dual-energy CT approach: combining a megavoltage (MV) and kilovoltage (kV) source in "MV-kV" imaging for use on radiotherapy systems that are conveniently already equipped with the two x-ray sources.
-Our publication was featured on the cover of JMI.
+Our publication was featured on the cover of the Journal of Medical Imaging.

 Get in Touch